genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/10_integration/07_custom-endpoints/02_basics.md

 ## Construction and initialisation
 The constructor should contain an instance of the `WebEndpointRegistry` class in order to call upon it during initialisation.
 This is necessary so that Genesis Router can automatically route appropriate traffic to this endpoint.

-In the examples above, the initialisation step is annotated with `@PostConstruct`, and calls upon the `WebEndpointRegistry.registerEndpoint()` function with the subdirectory of the endpoint, and the endpoint itself.
-The registered endpoint would be reachable at a combination of this subdirectory, and the return value of the endpoint's `name()` function.
+In the examples above, the initialisation step is annotated with `@PostConstruct`.
+This step calls on the `WebEndpointRegistry.registerEndpoint()` function with the subdirectory of the endpoint, and the endpoint itself.
+The registered endpoint is then reachable at a combination of this subdirectory, and the return value of the endpoint's `name()` function.
 In the example above, this would be `file-handler/upload`.

 ## Endpoint name
 The `name()` method must be overridden to provide the endpoint a name.